Capicuaman/echoTest/readme.md

 Each page will use the base template and render its specific content.

-By organizing your project with separate handlers, templates, and static files, you create a maintainable and scalable structure for your multi-page website using the Echo framework.
+Organizing the project with separate handlers, templates, and static files, a maintainable and scalable structure for your multi-page website is created using the Echo framework.